dsa-ou/m269-installer/docs/README.md

 for working with the M269 Jupyter notebooks.
 If you need help, ask in the M269 Technical Forum.

-# Installing, removing and re-installing the software
+# Installing and changing the software

 For each desktop and laptop you want to use for M269: